 But it’s not the largest part of the record.
 In the large plates of Nephi, most of what we get is history.
 True, it’s often history seen through a spiritual lens, but it’s still history: kings, judges, armies, wars, migrations, settlements, monetary systems, religious trends, laws, and culture.
 A lot of politics.
 A lot of talk about liberty, equality, and the fate of nations.
 It’s a record of things that happened, with commentary on why they happened, and what we might learn from those events, even though sometimes the lessons aren’t spelled out.
 Maybe Mormon thought some of the events spoke for themselves.

 Which brings us back to Nephi.
 While the Old Testament prophets had many ways of speaking, depending on their personalities and divine instructions, Nephi from the beginning seems to dictate only one style for the records of his people: plainness.
 He glories in plainness.
-He wants everyone to understand what he’s saying, even if they weren’t there (2 Nephi 25:4).
+He wants everyone to understand what he’s saying, even if they weren’t there to pick up the context (2 Nephi 25:4).

 The subsequent writers (including Mormon, through whom all of their words are filtered) largely follow that pattern, and so The Book of Mormon comes to us as a very direct, plain-spoken sort of book.
 Maybe the King James-esque English it’s translated into poses difficulties for some modern speakers, but the linguistic style is still plain.
 Ordinary.
 Easy to understand.